 Omega The Speedmaster Moonphase Co-Axial Master Chronometer Chronograph Watch

 The Omega Speedmaster has been one of the most iconic watches in the world for over 50 years.
 It was worn by NASA astronauts during their extravehicular activities on the moon.
-And is still used today as part of a manned space mission.
-The Speedmaster Moonphase Co-Axial Master Chronometer Chronograph Watch is based off some of these original designs.
+And is still used today as part of a manned space missions.
+The Speedmaster Moonphase Co-Axial Master Chronometer Chronograph Watch is based on some of these original designs.
 And made with modern materials such as titanium and ceramic to ensure that it can withstand extreme conditions.

 The watch functions as an elegant daily wear piece.
 But also an incredible timepiece for any occasion thanks to its beautiful design, durability, and precision engineering.
 This high-quality gear will be sure to last you a lifetime without losing accuracy or getting beat up!